-Depending on what region of Texas your property is located in, summers can either be a hot and humid affair or extremely dry.
-If you own or manage property in an area that experiences droughts during the summer, it’s important to understand that dry weather can cause serious damage to your foundation.
+Depending where in Texas your property is located, summers can be a hot-and-humid affair or extremely dry.
+If you own or manage property in an area experiencing droughts during the summer, it’s important to understand dry weather can cause serious damage to your foundation.
 Foundation repairs and inspections during the summer months are the best methods for preventing additional damage and more costly repairs down the road.

 During dry seasons, soils can quickly lose their moisture.
-As moisture leaves, the soil around the foundation contracts, especially in dryer areas of Texas such as Austin, Dallas and San Antonio.
+As moisture leaves, the soil around the foundation contracts, especially in dryer areas of Texas such as Austin and Dallas.
 This causes the property’s foundation to shift.
-Since the soil under the foundation of your property dries at a different rate than the soil around your property, the foundation will shift unevenly, which can cause cracking, buckling and deterioration.
+Since the soil under the foundation of your property dries at a different rate than the soil around your property, the foundation will shift unevenly, which can cause cracking, buckling, and deterioration.

-It may not be obvious at first, but the signs of foundation damage will eventually appear and could include:
+It may not be obvious at first, but the signs of foundation damage will eventually appear and may include:

 If you own property in a dryer region of Texas, here are tips for identifying and preventing dry weather foundation problems from getting worse.